gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

 1. Optional: Update the primary domain's DNS record.

-    Updating the DNS records for the primary domain to point to the secondary node will prevent the need to update all references to the primary domain to the secondary domain, like changing Git remotes and API URLs.
+    Updating the DNS records for the primary domain to point to the secondary will prevent the need to update all references to the primary domain to the secondary domain, like changing Git remotes and API URLs.

     After updating the primary domain's DNS records to point to the secondary, edit `/etc/gitlab/gitlab.rb` on the the secondary to reflect the new URL: